KEEP COVID-19 Guidelines

 Rich Bohey (Caretaker) started at KEEP in 1992.
 Rich is our very talented and hard working maintenance man and landscape artist.
 His favorite part of KEEP is getting to work on something new everyday, watching students enjoy their experience, and working in the greenhouse.

-Katherine Ceniceros (Head Cook), Matt Booker (Cook), and Irene “Renie” Pierce (Cook).
-Together, our cooks have over 110 years of culinary experience.
-Katherine started at KEEP in 1993.
-Renie started at KEEP in 2001 and her favorite part is when the kids arrive on Monday excited and on Friday (after a full week of KEEP) they are tired and dragging with smiling faces.
-Matt is our newest family member.
-He started in the 2015 school year.
-His favorite part of KEEP is when the kids come through the lunch line and show their appreciation.
+Matt Booker (Cook), Lizzy Bednorz (Lead Cook), and Renie Pierce (Cook).
+Together, our cooks have over 90 years of culinary experience!
+Lizzy started at KEEP in 2017, and her favorite part is watching the deer walk through camp.
+Renie started at KEEP in 2001, and her favorite part is when the kids arrive on Monday excited and on Friday (after a full week of KEEP) they are tired but with smiling faces.
+Matt started in 2015, and his favorite part of KEEP is when the kids come through the lunch line and show their appreciation.

 Audrey “Bumblebee” Cunningham (Bus Driver) started at KEEP in 2009.
 Audrey is our fantastic bus driver, hot dog BBQ master and professional plankton catcher.
 Her favorite part about KEEP is working outside with kids.